Heart to Break

 "Heart to Break" is a song by German singer-songwriter Kim Petras.
-It was released on February 14, 2018.
-The music video was released on April 26, 2018.
+It was released on 14 February 2018.
+The music video was released on 26 April 2018.
 The track was produced by Dr. Luke and Cirkut, and written by Luke, Cirkut, and Petras as well as Aaron Joseph and Jacob Kasher.
-It is the sixth of eleven singles that form the artist's unofficial project Era 1.
+It is the sixth of eleven singles, released from 2017 to 2019, that form Petras' "Era 1".

 Background and composition

 In an interview with Billboard, Petras stated "['Heart To Break'] was kind of summing up my heartbreak experiences but making a fun song about them.
 It's describing the part of you that is about to make a mistake and knows you’re making a mistake, but you don’t care because you still want to jump in and do it."
 Later in their review of the song, Bryan Kress described the song as an "upbeat, unabashed pop sound" that "ventures into new territory for the songwriter as she confronts a bad relationship while trying to squeeze as much fun from it while it lasts."
 He later states "The lyrical tightrope of the situation was no easy feat for Petras", who was inspired by "Heart of Glass" by Blondie and "Lovefool" by The Cardigans.